 Use a paint stick or any other object you can stir with to dissolve the soda ash in the water.
 Then, pour the solution into your pool.
 As with baking soda, an excellent location is by the return jets.

-Just like baking soda, six hours is a good timeframe to wait before testing your pool’s pH and total alkalinity levels.
+Like baking soda, six hours is a good time to wait before testing your pool’s pH and total alkalinity levels.
 When in doubt, it’s best to add less soda ash than you think you need and slowly test and add more from there.

-The bottom line here is that if you’re suffering from low pH and total alkalinity levels, both baking soda and soda ash can help you restore the proper balance in your pool water.
+The bottom line is that if you’re suffering from low pH and total alkalinity levels, baking soda and soda ash can help you restore the proper balance in your pool water.

 However, if your pool has a bigger total alkalinity issue, baking soda is more helpful in tackling the problem.
-Alternatively, soda ash will do a better job at helping you to increase the water’s pH levels.
+Alternatively, soda ash will do a better job of helping you increase the water’s pH levels.